 National Cryptologic Museum Library

-The National Cryptologic Museum hosts thousands of publications including historic books, articles and magazines.
+The National Cryptologic Museum hosts thousands of publications including historic books, articles, and magazines.
 This catalog lists all the holdings.

 Rare Book Collection

-The museum's rare book collection includes books believed to have been acquired during the 1930s by the small group of individuals who worked for Mr. William Friedman.
+The Museum's rare book collection includes books believed to have been acquired during the 1930s by the small group of individuals who worked for William Friedman.
 The books are not codebooks but are texts that elaborate on the science of cryptography.
 The collection includes an extremely rare copy of the first book ever written in the Western world on the subject of cryptology, Polygraphiae by Johannes Trithemius, published in 1518.
-Other books in the museum collection date back to the 16th century as well and many include notes made in the margins by the students using them in the 20th century.
+Other books in the Museum collection date back to the 16th century as well and many include notes made in the margins by the students using them in the 20th century.

 September 11th Memorial

-In silent tribute to the more than 3,000 innocent people killed during the three separate terrorist attacks on 11 September 2001, a scorched 12" x 17" concrete remnant of the outer wall of the Pentagon is exhibited in the Memorial Hall area of the museum.
+In silent tribute to the more than 3,000 innocent people killed during the three separate terrorist attacks on September 11, 2001, a scorched 12" x 17" concrete remnant of the outer wall of the Pentagon is exhibited in the Memorial Hall area of the Museum.
 Surrounding the remnant are four statements by President George W. Bush on America's resolve to win the War on Terrorism.
 They are:

 "We will not tire, we will not falter, and we will not fail."
 9-20-01